CodingIsBliss/KuduLiteWiki/Diagnostic-Log-Stream-V2.md

 # Overview
 The endpoint /logstreamV2 enables you to get the logs emitted by your application using a non-persistent connection.
-It is similar to [Diagnostic Log Stream](https://github.com/projectkudu/kudu/wiki/Diagnostic-Log-Stream), but also different in some ways.
+It is an alternative to [Diagnostic Log Stream](https://github.com/projectkudu/kudu/wiki/Diagnostic-Log-Stream) for getting the application logs.

 # Usage
 The simplest way to get the logs would be to use curl.